edgelesssys/contrast/README.md

     emptyDir: {}
 ```

-Finally, you will need to deploy the Nunki coordinator, too.
+Finally, you will need to deploy the Nunki Coordinator, too.
 Start with the following definition
 in `resources/coordinator.yaml` and adjust it as you see fit (e.g. labels, namespace, service attributes).

 ```yaml